This content is relevant for:Hydrogen / Mobility / Chemical Industry

 The German government assumes that between 90 TWh and 110 TWh of hydrogen will be needed.
 Higher demand, subject to how quickly the use of hydrogen in industry, energy and mobility sectors is adopted, is to be expected after 2030.
 Demand for green hydrogen could increase massively, with forecasts ranging from 400 TWh to 800 TWh by 2050.

 In the chemicals sector alone, investments of up to EUR 45 billion are expected between 2020 and 2050.
 Most of this will be made by 2040, while investments of EUR 30 billion are expected in the steel industry by 2050.

-There is a significant market in Germany for hydrogen and its derivates.
-The leading client sector is the chemical industry, which uses most of the 55 TWh of hydrogen consumed annually.
-In the chemical industry, ammonia is most required (production of 2.6 million tons annually).
+Thanks to hydrogen and new processes (including CCSU) many chemical products and hydrogen derivates could be produced without emitting C02.
+There is a large market in Germany as the country seeks to be climate neutral by 2045.
+The first client sector is the chemical industry, which uses most of the 55 TWh of hydrogen consumed annually to produce ammonia (2.4 million tons annually).
 The domestic steel industry will also become an important consumer of this decarbonized raw material in order to produce 42 million tons of crude steel annually.